Stephen Lewis: Political career

 He left his studies in the 1960s and took up a clerical position with the Socialist International, where he received an invitation to a conference in Ghana.
-He attended, and instead of returning to Canada, spent more than a year working, traveling, and teaching in various places in Africa.
+He attended, and instead of returning to Canada, spent more than a year working, travelling, and teaching in various places in Africa.
 He recalled in his 2005 Massey Lectures that the relatively brief sojourn would be a key influence on his life, especially after the turn of the new millennium.